Tips for giving feedback

 Feedback is collected from workplaces through a national feedback collection system.
 Feedback surveys are sent by e-mail to workplaces that have had apprentices or students on training contracts.
 Feedback on guidance and cooperation with educational institutions is sought from workplace instructors and workplace representatives.

 Feedback is also always welcome during the work-based learning period.

 Workplace instructor training

-Business College organizes free workplace instructor training twice a term.
+Business College organizes free workplace instructor training.
 The training is meant for employers, those who instruct students in the workplace, and for persons interested in instructing students.
 The training is organized over a remote connection, and it lasts for approximately one hour.
 The aim of the training is to provide information about work-based learning, vocational upper secondary qualifications, and about possibilities of cooperation with Business College.
 The participants will also get an opportunity to share their experiences and tips on everyday workplace instruction.